 For instance, when the price of the Bag product is kept to 0 as shown in the below screenshot, then, the Call for Price text will be shown on the product page.

 When the above setting is disabled, then the text “Call for Price” will not be visible when the price of the product is kept to 0.
 By default, the option is disabled.

 Enable Call for Price for products having non-zero prices:

 When you enable this setting, the products that have their prices greater than 0 will have not only their price displayed but also the ‘Call for Price’ text displayed for them.
 For instance, the price of the Designer Scarf product is $60 as shown in the below screenshot:

 When this setting is enabled, on the frontend, i.e, the product page of the Designer scarf will appear as such:

 As you can see, the price which is $60 is displayed and just below it, the Call for Price text is shown.
 Along with this, the Add to Cart button will not be displayed on the product page.
 By default, this setting will be disabled.

 Show stock status for empty priced products:

-When you enable the setting “Show stock status for empty price products”, it will show the product stock status quantity even when the price of the product is empty.
+When you enable the setting “Show stock status for empty price products” by ticking the checkbox, it will show the product stock status or quantity even when the price of the product is kept empty.